Professor the Practice

 Associate Professor of Management and Corporate Communication

-Tim Flood teaches several courses on presentation skills, global communication, business writing, U.S. language and culture for international and exchange students, and segments of the Communication, Leadership and Career Management series.
+Tim Flood is an Associate Professor of Management Communication at the University of North Carolina Kenan-Flagler Business School (since 2004), and teaches several courses on presentation skills, global communication, business writing, U.S. language and culture for international and exchange students, and entrepreneurship.